Shop insurance for centre owners

 Compared to a single high street location policy, public liability is the only major difference in cover.
 As we’ve mentioned above, speaking to a broker is the best way to obtain a competitive premium, for the right cover.

-Clark Thomson are one of the UK’s largest independent insurance brokers.
+Jelf Clark Thomson are one of the UK’s largest community insurance brokers.
 Please visit us if you’re looking for shop insurance quote or just need some advice.